JadTermsani/PubgRecords-server/README.md

 }
 ```

-- Get details of a given match
+- Get the season stats of a given player

 ```
 query {